OpenGeoVis/PVGeo/docs/index.md

 This repository was produced from the work of an undergraduate research project at the Colorado School of Mines titled: Illuminating the Value of Geophysical Imaging through Visualization and Virtual Reality.
 Checkout [this PDF](https://drive.google.com/file/d/0B6v2US3m042-MFIwUy1uUTlfVHM/view?usp=sharing) standalone presentation to learn more about the project.

-Use the Sidebar (to the left) to explore the docs page and to find all documentation for readers, filters, macros, and more as you need.
+Use the Sidebar (to the left) to explore the the contents of the current page and use the menu bar at the top to find all the different pages (readers & filters for ParaView are under 'Plugins' while macros and code documentation for the PVGPpy module are under the 'PVGPpy' category).
+Explore around!

 ## Demo